snakster/cpp.react/README.md

 Cpp.React is an experimental [Reactive Programming](http://en.wikipedia.org/wiki/Reactive_programming) library for C++11.

-It provides abstractions to simplify the implementation of reactive behaviour in programs.
+It provides abstractions to simplify the implementation of reactive behaviour.
 As an alternative to raw callbacks, it offers the following benefits:
 * Less boilerplate code;
 * consistent updating without redundant calculations or glitches;